eclipse-openj9/openj9-docs/docs/dump_javadump.md

 NULL
 ```

 In the `VM Class Libraries` section, the amount of memory allocated for `Direct Byte Buffers` is shown.
 Because the `NativeOutOfMemoryError` was received on a small 32-bit system, a value of `2,598,510,480 bytes` indicates that the operating system has run out of memory.
 On a larger UNIX&reg; system, the process might have run out of memory because of the `ulimit` setting.
 Increasing the value for `ulimit` might avoid the error, which you can do temporarily by setting `ulimit -f unlimited` in your current session.

 The theoretical maximum size for a 32-bit process is the size of the 32-bit address space, which is 4 GB.
-On most operating systems a portion of the address space for each process is used by the kernel, such that the real limit for 32-bit processes is actually significantly less than 4 GB.
+On most operating systems, a portion of the address space for each process is used by the kernel, such that the real limit for 32-bit processes is actually significantly less than 4 GB.
 As a result, running out of native memory with a 32-bit VM is quite common.

 The same 4 GB limit is also important if you are using a 64-bit VM with compressed references.
 In compressed references mode, all references to objects, classes, threads, and monitors are represented by 32-bit values for performance reasons, so these structures can be allocated only at 32-bit addresses.
 However, the operating system might place other allocations within this 4 GB of address space, and if this area becomes sufficiently full or fragmented, the VM throws a native `NativeOutOfMemoryError` error.
 These errors typically occur when the VM tries to create a new thread or load a class.
 The **Current Thread History** section should contain more information about what the thread was doing at the VM level when the `NativeOutOfMemoryError` error occurred.